tmedwards/sugarcube-2/docs/api/api-dialog.md

 #### Event object properties: *none*

-**NOTE:** While there are no custom properties, the event is fired from the dialog's body, thus the `target` property will refer to its body element—i.e. `#ui-dialog-body`.
+**NOTE:** While there are no custom properties, the event is fired from the dialog's body, thus the `target` property will refer to its body element—i.e., `#ui-dialog-body`.

 #### Example: